 Imputing Missing Data

 Missing values in the data set were examined.
-Figure 4 illustrates the frequency of missing values in the train and test data set.
+Figure 4 illustrates the frequency of missing values in the training and test data set.

 Figure 4.
 Frequency of missing values in the training and test data

 As a first step of missing data imputation, the description of each feature was carefully reviewed.
-Then, three numeric features, including MSSubClass, YrSold, and MoSold, were converted into categorical variable.
+Then, three numeric features, including MSSubClass, YrSold, and MoSold, were converted into categorical variables.
 Some features include many null values (i.e., ‘NA’).
-The definition of ‘NA’ value in each feature was reviewed and replaced as shown below.
+The definition of ‘NA’ value in each feature was reviewed and replaced as shown below:

 - Missing values in some numeric features were imputed with their mode.
 These features are Functional, Electrical, KitchenQual, Exterior1st, Exterior2nd, SaleType, MSZoning, and LotFrontage.